 Gemma’s (Sarah Alexander) life is ferrying the twins around and dealing with ex Jason (Neil Morrissey) and his Swedish girlfriend.
 So when do-able dad Tom (Nathaniel Parker) asks her out and her son returns from travelling with Billy (Robert Sheehan), Gemma unexpectedly finds she’s got more than one love interest.

-You can find out more information on the BBC’s Me and Mrs Jones page.
+Find out more on the BBC’s Me and Mrs Jones page.

 Two’s company, three’s a crowd.
 So what do you do with six?
 Frank and funny, this award-winning BBC Two comedy series puts a witty perspective on the lives and loves of six friends, involved, formerly involved, or about to become involved, brought together by the relationship between two of them, Steve and Susan.
 This totally upfront account of love and lust between best friends and exes is a real family affair: produced by Sue Vertue, written by her husband Steven Moffat and executive produced by her mother Beryl Vertue.
 Coupling continues to be one of the BBC’s best-selling comedies.
 All four series have been sold to more than 25 countries worldwide.